+Four nights in a hospital bed with my only nourishment being a tube of sugar water in my arm, gave time to think.
 Those 4 days were the most isolated and terrifying days of my life.
 They were also the days that I experienced more support and love than I ever have in my life.
 The shame of my actions flooded my mind.
 Years of suppressed emotions and actions were all colliding within me at once.
 But by my side were my parents, my best friends, my pastors, my parishioners, medical professionals, and God.

 Somehow in the days in the hospital, being visited by my parents and my friends and my family, something got through to me.
 I needed to stop drinking.

 I hope to share my stories of recovery in this space.
 I hope that my stories can help others and give them hope.
 I hope that my stories can be uplifting, and I also hope that they can convict.